What is Considered a Normal Body Temperature?

 • Measurement Method:

-When is a Temperature Considered Abnormal?
+When Is Body Temperature Abnormal?

 • Fever (Hyperthermia):